Kevin Roose

-Kevin Roose (born 1987 or 1988) is an American author and journalist.
-He is the author of three books, and is a technology columnist and podcast host for The New York Times.
-He wrote a book about Liberty University, an evangelical Christian university known for strict rules imposed on students, and was included on the 2015 Forbes 30 Under 30 list.
+Kevin Roose (born 1987 or 1988) is a San Francisco-based American author and journalist.
+He is the author of four books, and worked for The New York Times as a technology columnist and host of the Hard Fork podcast.

+His first book was about Liberty University, an evangelical Christian university known for strict rules imposed on students.
+Roose was included on the 2015 Forbes 30 Under 30 list.

 Life and career

+Roose grew up in Ohio.
+His father is a lawyer and his mother was an administrator at Oberlin College.
 Roose is a graduate of Westtown School and Brown University.
 He worked as news director at Fusion.

 In June 2017, he rejoined The New York Times.
 His column, "The Shift", focuses on the intersection of technology, business, and culture.